 Time tracking has been made easy by the automatic time tracking tools that you can download on your mobile apps for Android.
-Use time management tools to make your work easy by recording every minute spent.
+Use these time tools to make your work easy by recording every minute spent.
 You can set the time to start and stop at a given interval so that you don’t overspend the time you use on a particular task.
 These tools will capture every detail of your work, and you won’t have to waste a single second tracking your time manually.

 2. Say No to Procrastination

 Procrastination is the biggest enemy to productivity and will often get in the way of how you spend your time.
 Beating this starts by identifying precisely what’s the cause and working towards tackling it.
 There are several reasons why people procrastinate and end up missing deadlines on essential tasks.

 One way of beating procrastination is listing down the projects you need to finish in a week, a month, or even on a daily basis.
 Try to get yourself more organised and address the psychological reasons behind your procrastination.
 Yes!
 Postponing most of your tasks is attached to your emotions, and that’s what you need to work on.

 If you’ve spent your time learning how to manage time, you’ve probably come across setting priorities as a great time management strategy.
 Prioritising your tasks starts with planning your day in advance and having a clear insight into the things you need to do.